 Air infiltration can account for 40% of the heat loss in a building.
 The Murus SIP system is 3 to 5 times tighter than typical construction methods, and virtually eliminates air infiltration and stratification (cold floors and hot ceilings).
 The result: a controlled, comfortable living environment with no drafts—and significant reduction in energy costs.

 The framing in traditional construction has relatively poor insulating qualities because it creates “thermal bridges”—areas, like studs themselves, where heat can be conducted in a building envelope.
 This can reduce the stated thermal performance of a wall by 20 – 50%.
 In addition, gaps may be present wherever materials join together: corners, sheathing joints, and window and door openings, among others.
 In contrast, Murus SIPs offer a continuous barrier against thermal bridging that dramatically outperforms traditional construction.

-Murus provides significant energy savings over the life of a structure, and now they enable you to take advantage of significant federal tax benefits designed to reward energy-conscious builders.
-Murus SIPs qualify under the insulation category for the following tax credits:
+Murus provides significant energy savings over the life of a structure, and this may enable you to take advantage of significant federal tax benefits designed to reward energy-conscious builders and homeowners.

 For details, check with a tax preparation professional for incentives or credits available from your state, or visit http://dsireusa.org.

 * Kosny, Jan, et al. Whole-Wall Rating/Label for Structural Insulated Panels: Steady-State Thermal Analysis.
 Oak Ridge National Laboratory, 1999.